Maine govenor signs off on new gun laws, mental health supports in wake of Lewiston shootings

 The bill signed by the governor also strengthens legal standards for prosecution and penalties to deter other people from selling weapons to prohibited buyers, making it a felony crime.
 The governor's office said in a statement that the new approach “will mean that transfers of firearms to family members or trusted friends, as is common in Maine, will remain unchanged, but it will incentivize checks against the (National Instant Criminal Background Check System) for private, unadvertised sales to unknown individuals through the threat of increased risk of prosecution and prison time.”

 Mills' approvals of the gun proposals came a day after a special commission she convened interviewed fellow reservists of Card who raised warnings about Card's increasingly erratic behavior.
-Card was found dead of a self-inflicted gunshot wound in the aftermath of the mass shooting after a long search.
+Card was found dead of a self-inflicted gunshot wound in the aftermath of the mass shooting after an extensive search.

 One of the fellow reservists interviewed on Thursday, Sean Hodgson, told superiors in September: “I believe he’s going to snap and do a mass shooting.”